 - Reduced ambiguity

 Ambiguity refers to the absence of information, leading to imprecision.
-Simplified Technical English uses an analytical approach to define language so that ambiguity can be kept to a minimum.
+STE uses an analytical approach to define language so that ambiguity can be kept to a minimum.

 - Improved clarity